History of Carpet Weaving in India

 Types of Carpet Weaving in India

 High quality Indian carpets are available mostly in three varieties Persian (Isfahan and Kashan), Turkoman and Aubusson (French).
 Designs in the Persian Isfahan variety are long leaf and floral.
 Persian Kashan variety is small with floral arrangement are common.
 In the Persian designs, seven to eleven shades are generally used.
 The Turkoman has only the Mohru Bukhara variety.
 The French Aubussan accounts for more than half the carpets manufactured in Agra.

 Carpet weaving in Kashmir has Persian influence.
-Till to day, most designs are distinctly Persian with local variations.
-Kashmiri carpets are more subtle and muted than else where in the country where only chemical dyes are used.
+Till date, most designs are distinctly Persian with local variations.
+Kashmiri carpets are more subtle and muted than elsewhere in the country where only chemical dyes are used.
 Kashmir is famous for its fine quality carpets, an average piece being made with about 324 knots per square inch.
-Kashmir has developed some of its own distinct designs based on shawl patterns, the traditional paisley, leaves and flowers.
-Kashmiri carpets are world renowned for their specific two features.
-Firstly, they are hand made, never machine made.
-And secondly, they are always knotted, never toughed.

 Piled Carpets in India are believed to have originated during the rule of Mughals.
 It is claimed that during the reign of Sher Shah, a nawab by the name of Dandi came to this region bringing with him some pile carpet weavers.
 These carpets were patronised by the rulers, maharajas, rajas, nawabs, jagirdars and all classes of aristocracy and naturally the industry grew and flourished.
 The Persians introduced the art of pile carpet weaving in silk and wool.
 Akbar' s successor, Jahangir and later Shah Jahan further encouraged the development of this craft.